-San Francisco, CA — In a move that many on the right have called ‘long overdue’, the Burning Man Festival will be officially changing its name to the Burning Person Festival in solidarity with the modern social justice movement and gender rights.
+San Francisco, CA — In a move that many on the right have called ‘long overdue’, the Burning Man Festival will officially change its name to the Burning Person Festival in solidarity with the modern social justice movement and gender rights movement.

-Burning Man is an annual festival that takes place in the middle of the desert.
-Attendees build a city of art and music and then burn a big effigy at the end.
+Burning Man is an annual festival in the middle of the desert.
+Attendees build a city of art and music and then burn an enormous effigy at the end.
 We wanted to learn more about the name change and the decisions driving it.

 “We just felt it was time,” explained Moon Howl, coordinator of the former Burning Man naming committee, “a time for a change, a time for art, a time to live out equality for all through art and music and, for those who are into it, other things.”

 Those ‘other things’ leave no room for the right, specifically the alt-right.

 “Yeah, we had tickets and a campsite and shit,” whines Jason Dant of Grass Valley, CA, “but the moment we hung up our Obama lynching art, whoo boy!
 They shut us down.
 They didn’t like the arsenal we brung along either, but we would let anybody and everybody shoot at the range we were building.
 Even the naked glittery hippies.”

 Mr. Dant gestured at the Burning Man crowd while screeching, “You folks think you’re all free?” – tears came to his beady eyes as he screamed like a little girl – “you’re not.
 You’re not free!”